Prior to Broadcast

 If an inappropriately offensive or tasteless remark is made the presenter should attempt to diffuse the situation and distance the programme and Channel 4 from the remark.
 He or she should endeavour to apologise to viewers immediately.
 In the heat of the moment with a difficult guest this can be risky and should only be done if it is felt it will not cause further problems.

 In the event of the use of strong language (the 'f' - word, 'c' - word or their derivatives) pre-watershed an on-air apology must be made by the presenter at the earliest opportunity.
 Consideration must be given by the Commissioning Editor and lawyer to whether a further apology by Presentation at the end of the programme is appropriate.
 If the presenter has failed to apologise, or the opportunity has passed, there must be a Presentation apology immediately after the programme.

 If it is agreed that there should be an apology then Presentation should make a simple apology directly following the transmission.

-An offensive or libellous remark which caused concern on transmission should be edited from any repeat and/or an entry made on the PIRATE system alerting users that the programme cannot be repeated without the requisite edit being made.
-Appropriate liaison should also be made urgently in respect of the +1 channel and 4Seven.
+In consultation with the commissioning editor and programme lawyer an on offensive or libellous remark or language which caused concern on transmission should be edited from any repeat and/or an entry made on the PIRATE system alerting users that the programme cannot be repeated without the requisite edit being made.
+Appropriate liaison should also be made urgently in respect of the +1 Channel, 4Seven and All4.